 And since it never just rains but pours the very following week in a Weldons Ladies Home journal I came across it again but there called a Pin Stitch.
 It may be that a Pin Stitch gives the single row of holes and the 3-sided version the double.
 It being a few months since I had a go myself now I can’t remember the how and why of the variation but essentially they are worked the same.

-I’m more likely to use these two techniques on a blouse than underwear as they are so pretty ..and labour intensive!
+I’m more likely to use these two techniques on a blouse than underwear as they are so pretty ..and a little labour intensive.

 And just incase you haven’t seen enough yet here are some further examples of Pin Stitching & 3-sided Italian stitching from my own collection… and of course I had to try my hand at doing the stitch and a shell/scallop hem too.